Best Trading Tool to Avoid Overtrading (2026)

 - Revenge trading after a loss

-The root cause is almost always the same: you don’t have a system thatreduces decision frequency.
+The root cause is usually the same: you don’t have a system that reduces decision frequency.

-If your goal is fewer trades, you need a tool that filters attention.
+If your goal is fewer trades, you need a tool that filters attention before you open charts.
 ConfluenceMeter helps you:

 - Track confluence across timeframes in a clean view